kishanpatel22/bittorrent/README.md

   inturn is divided into number of different chunks/blocks.
 The data chunks/blocks are actually shared among the peers by which the whole file gets downloaded.

-  Distribution large file in pieces                             |
+  Distribution of large file in pieces                          |
   :------------------------------------------------------------:|
   ![File downloaded by bittorrent](./images/file_pieces.png)    |